companieshouse/registered-email-address-web/README.md

     Again, replacing `<companynum>` with the company number.
 This will return the record modified previously.
-In which case it is likely your `oracle-query-api` is pointing at cidev and not your deploy database.
+In which case it is likely your `oracle-query-api` is pointing at cidev and not your CHIPS `db2` Database.

 #### `oracle-query-api` is not pointing at your database